The OpenAero Manual

 The Figure Grid system for Unknown and Free Unknown operations

 Either from the very start or from an existing sequence, View ...
 Figs in Grid will set each figure into a tabular grid format showing the K-factors and any other relevant information.
-Use Tools ...
-Settings to change the number of grid columns if required.
+Use the Grid info to change the number of grid columns if required.
 This grid can be printed for distribution to sequence designers bearing all the relevant figure information, so that submitted sequences conform to CIVA regulations.

 It may be useful to add the submitting Team name or IOC country code

 to the figure comments.
-This can also be done by typing it
+This can be done in the figure editor or

 for example "@F USA".
 This will be shown in the grid